ppouliot/ghe/README.rst

 * `ghe-pass` - The password for the GHE admin level account
 * `ghe-token` - An access token for the GHE admin level account
 * `gh-token` - An access token to your GitHub.com account
+* `ghe-otp` - An authenticator code to generate OTP/2FA codes

 Part of your initial setup of ghe should be setting the values of these keys.
 See Setup for more information.